 Jo Gibson has over 20 years experience working specifically in the supported housing and housing management at a senior level.
 She has an interest in community development and citizen involvement and has developed this in an active paid role with the CQC as an Expert by Experience.
 She has worked with local authority drug and alcohol commissioners on their service user involvement activities.
 More recently she joined the Leeds Involving People team and works closely with people with lived experience of using mental health services to ensure their voice is central to the decision making and service design and development processes

-Fiona Mernagh has spent 25 years working as a Chartered Surveyor both in the public and private sector providing a wide range of advice in property matters, valuations and repair issues.
+Fiona Mernagh (Secretary) has spent 25 years working as a Chartered Surveyor both in the public and private sector providing a wide range of advice in property matters, valuations and repair issues.
 Fiona joined the sub-group of Abigail Housing in 2017 with a view to bringing some of her expertise in relation to the properties provided to Abigail Housing services users.
 She became a Director at Abigail Housing in 2018.

 In addition to her work Fiona is a volunteer befriended at St George’s Crypt in Leeds which offers assistance to the homeless of Leeds, a local Parish Counsellor, and also volunteers with young children helping with their reading and communication skills